 It is recommended to have nightly backups of the VLM Carrier Web Oracle schema.

-You may backup the data using replication, a simple Oracle EXP or EXPDP command, or other tool of choice for the DBA.
+You may backup the data using replication, a simple Oracle EXP or EXPDP command, or other tools of choice for the DBA.

 You would re-load that data following the schema user create and import methods outlined earlier in the installation guide.